wordofwarning/wordofwarning.org/current/2018-autumnwinter/instantdissidence/index.md

 #### Venue + Booking Details
 Date: Wednesday 10 October 2018, 8pm
-<a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
+<a href="http://thelowry.com/visit-lowry/how-to-get-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-<a href="https://www.thelowry.com/events/rita-marcalo-one-last-dance" target="_blank">Tickets: available to reserve from Friday 7 September</a>, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
+Tickets: available to reserve from Friday 7 September, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information